Waddup778/ME379/README.md

 </ul>

 <h2>General Naming Convention</h2>

-This repository will be labeled as L#.#.v where the numbers represent the lab number and task number for example: Lab 1, task 1 is labeled as L1.1
+<p>This repository will be labeled as L#.#.v where the numbers represent the lab number and task number.</p>
+<p>For example: Lab 1, task 1 is labeled as L1.1</p>

+<head>Versioned Files</head>

-In the case that .ino fils are updated, but not new or fully changed, a version can be appended at the end of the name. for example: Lab 1, task 1 version 2 is labeled as L1.1.2
+<p>In the case that .ino fils are updated, but not new or fully changed, a version can be appended at the end of the name. </p>
+<p>For example: Lab 1, task 1 version 2 is labeled as L1.1.2</p>